Tinkerforge/doc/en/source/Hardware/Bricklets/Outdoor_Weather.rst

 The TH-6148 sensor can be used inside or outside.
 You can use up to 255 Outdoor Weather Stations and up to 255 Sensors simultaneously.

-The Outdoor Weather Bricklet has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 .. raw:: html

 	<video class="align-center" max-width="100%" width="100%" height="auto" controls autoplay loop>